Billing

 Sample billing (CPT) codes:

-*NEW* Beginning 1/01/2022, Standard Notice of “Right to Receive a Good Faith Estimate of Expected Charges” Under the No Surprises Act, PART II, for all healthcare providers to share [(enacted as part of the Consolidated Appropriations Act, 2021 (Pub.L.
+As of 2022, a Standard Notice of “Right to Receive a Good Faith Estimate of Expected Charges” under the No Surprises Act, PART II, was created for all healthcare providers to share [(enacted as part of the Consolidated Appropriations Act, 2021 (Pub.L.
 116-260)]:

 • You have the right to receive a “Good Faith Estimate” explaining how much your medical care will cost.
 Under the law, health care providers need to give patients who don’t have insurance or who are not using insurance an estimate of the bill for medical items and services.
 This is called a Good Faith Estimate (GFE)

-• You have the right to receive a Good Faith Estimate (GFE) for the total expected cost of any non-emergency items or services.
+• You have the right to receive a GFE for the total expected cost of any non-emergency items or services.
 This includes related costs like medical tests, prescription drugs, equipment, and hospital fees.

-• For questions or more information about your right to a Good Faith Estimate, visit www.cms.gov/nosurprises or call this office (or your provider, if different) after you have scheduled an appointment or before your next scheduled appointment.
+• For questions or more information about your right to a GFE, visit www.cms.gov/nosurprises or call this office (or your provider, if different) after you have scheduled an appointment or before your next scheduled appointment.

 Comments are closed.